Milly's account of a night-time invasion by a herd of elephants.

 The only thing that would really help is a solar-powered system of electric fences around the fields with night-time lighting: then the crops would be secure!
 Of course, the solar panels would need to be on tall poles protected by sharp spikes so that the elephants couldn't damage or flatten them.
 It might begin to look more like a prison camp than an orphanage!

 No matter that solar-powered electric fences and lighting is totally impractical: NOTDEC Uganda has found a much simpler strategy.
 With no army detachment to help frighten away invading elephants during the night, it became crucial to keep them at bay.
 But how?
 The answer: light smokey fires on the site boundary — particularly along the road separating the orphanage from the Game Park.
+And if elephants still came too close for comfort, the strategy would be to make as much noise as possible.
 This approach has now been in use for some months without any elephant incursion.

 But it's Not Just Elephants